ca-dmin/FakeGPS-for-Tesla-Android/README.md

 - many more problems.

-# doing the right way
+# going the right way

 Mhhh.
 Since the PI4 for Tesla Android doesn't have GPS built in, it can't get signals without doing something.